solojavier/BankOCR/README.md

 ## How to run?

+* You can download a sample input file from here: https://github.com/solojavier/BankOCR/raw/master/bin/input.in
+* It will generate a report in output path

 Use the following commands:

 ```
 gem install backocr
-bankocr process bin/input.in bin/output
+bankocr process input_path output_path
 ```

-* It will generate a file under /bin directory with results
-* If you want to modify input edit file /bin/input.in

 ## Tests